chrisbobbe/matterbridge-heroku/README.md

 # Setup instructions for this fork

-1. Check that the right bridges are configured in `config/config-heroku-template.toml`.
-See [this doc](https://github.com/42wim/matterbridge#configuration) for what goes in that file.
+1. Check that the right bridges are configured in the [config file](./config/config-heroku-template.toml).
+See [this doc](https://github.com/42wim/matterbridge#configuration) for what you can set in that file.
 2. Set up a Slack App (Classic) and bot, get the "Bot User OAuth Token", and subscribe the bot to the relevant channels, using [these